edisedis777/GravMap/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Janna Bastow for the original gravity maps concept
-- Physics simulation inspired by various force-directed graph algorithms
-- Starfield background effect inspired by space visualization techniques

----

 ## To-Do / Future Enhancements

 - [ ] Add ability to save and load organizational maps